SynisterSage/portfolio/README.md

 ## Contact form

 - The embedded form sends data via [FormSubmit](https://formsubmit.co/) to `afergyy@gmail.com`; no extra API key is needed.
+- Submissions are rate-limited to one message per minute to keep spam at bay.
 - If you want to change the recipient, update `components/ContactForm.tsx` to target a different FormSubmit endpoint.

 ## Run Locally